Variational Routing: A Scalable Bayesian Framework for Calibrated Mixture-of-Experts Transformers: Related Work

 \textbf{Uncertainty Quantification in LLMs.} Current uncertainty quantification methods for LLMs are largely post-hoc and output-centric.
 Black-box approaches elicit verbalised confidence but are often poorly calibrated or require supervised tuning~\cite{lin2022teaching, kapoor2024large}.
 Logit-based metrics, such as semantic entropy~\cite{kuhn2023semantic, farquhar2024detecting}, estimate uncertainty by aggregating over the final vocabulary distribution.
 In contrast, Variational Routing extracts a latent epistemic uncertainty signal~\cite{kendall2017uncertainties} directly from the model’s internal decision-making process prior to token generation.

 \looseness=-1 \textbf{Variational Inference in Transformers.} Prior applications of variational inference (VI) in Transformers primarily target self-attention, modeling attention scores as Gaussian processes~\cite{chen2023calibrating, chen2024self, long2025revisiting}, or inject noise into weights for approximate inference~\cite{fan2020bayesian}.
 These methods address uncertainty in feature extraction rather than expert selection.
-Closest in spirit is Mixture-of-Variational-Experts~\cite{hihn2022mixture}, which applies VI to mitigate catastrophic forgetting in continual learning.
-In contrast, our framework applies amortised variational inference~\cite{kingma2013auto} directly to the router’s logit space to address the brittleness and miscalibration of deterministic expert selection.
+Concurrent to our work, \citet{dialameh2025bayesianmoe} investigate Bayesian uncertainty for MoE architectures by applying variational inference directly over the expert network weights.
+While this weight-space approach provides rich uncertainty estimates within the expert pathways, it incurs substantial computational and memory overhead.
+In contrast, VMoER is complementary and computationally lightweight; by applying amortised variational inference \citep{kingma2013auto} directly to the router's decision space, we address the brittleness and miscalibration of deterministic expert selection without the burden of weight-space posteriors.
+Also related is Mixture-of-Variational-Experts \citep{hihn2022mixture}, which applies VI to mitigate catastrophic forgetting in continual learning.